Xanthoparmelia cumberlandia

 Xanthoparmelia cumberlandia is a lichen which belongs to the Xanthoparmelia genus.
 It is also known as a member of the rockfrong lichens due to its coloration.

 Description

-Grows to around 6–12 cm in diameter with irregular lobate lobes.
+This lichen grows to around 6–12 cm in diameter with irregular lobate lobes.
 The upper surface of the lichen has rounded lobed tips with yellow-green or blueish green areas on the surface.

 Habitat and range

-Commonly found attached to acid rocks in sheltered and semi-sheltered open coastal and intermontane areas at lower elevations as such it is commonly found in across North America except in deserts and open plains.
+It is commonly found attached to acid rocks in sheltered and semi-sheltered open coastal and intermontane areas at lower elevations.
+As such, it is commonly found in across North America, except in deserts and open plains.

 Chemistry

 Xanthoparmelia cumberlandia produces constictic, norstictic, stictic, norstictic, usnic and menegazzic acids.

 Taxonomy

 The lichen was first formally described under the name Parmelia cumberlandia in 1847.